fl0at/dotfiles/README.md

 Unless otherwise specified, (c) Scott Paeth, 2012
 No rights reserved.
 I'd appreciate a namedrop though.

 Sources cited where possible.
-Main source of inspiration was rtomayko's dotfiles, but ryanb and many others weighed in heavily.
+Main source of inspiration was rtomayko's dotfiles, but then, The Internet(tm).